Generic Name: iopamidol

 - Excessive and particularly active patient movement or straining.

-Delayed Cutaneous Hypersensitivity Reactions: Severe cutaneous hypersensitivity reactions may develop from 1 hour to 1 week after intravascular Isovue administration.
+Severe Cutaneous Adverse Reactions Severe cutaneous adverse reactions (SCAR) may develop from 1 hour to several weeks after intravascular contrast agent administration.
 These reactions include Stevens-Johnson syndrome and toxic epidermal necrolysis (SJS/TEN), acute generalized exanthematous pustulosis (AGEP) and drug reaction with eosinophilia and systemic symptoms (DRESS).
-Reaction severity may increase and time to onset may decrease with repeat administration of Isovue-M; prophylactic medications may not prevent or mitigate severe cutaneous reactions.
-Avoid administering Isovue-M to patients with a history of a severe cutaneous hypersensitivity reaction to Isovue-M.
+Reaction severity may increase and time to onset may decrease with repeat administration of contrast agent; prophylactic medications may not prevent or mitigate severe cutaneous adverse reactions.
+Avoid administering Isovue-M to patients with a history of a severe cutaneous adverse reaction to Isovue-M.

 Diagnostic procedures which involve the use of any radiopaque agent should be carried out under the direction of personnel with the prerequisite training and with a thorough knowledge of the particular procedure to be performed.
 Appropriate facilities should be available for coping with any complication of the procedure, as well as for emergency treatment of severe reaction to the contrast agent itself.
 After parenteral administration of a radiopaque agent, competent personnel and emergency facilities should be available for at least 30 to 60 minutes since severe delayed reactions may occur.